-Two (2) or more Level III offenses with documentation of interventions or any Level III offense that results in injury or campus disruption, may result in recommendation for expulsion.
-All Level IV will be referred for pre-expulsion.
+Two (2) or more Level III offenses with documentation of interventions or any Level III offense that results in injury or campus disruption, may result in recommendation for expulsion.one (1) or more Level IV offenses may result in recommendation for expulsion.

-• F.S.1006.07 - Requires mental health referral resource for violent and disruptive behaviors.
+♦F.S.1006.07 - Requires mental health referral resource for violent and disruptive behaviors.

-1. First Offense: Three (3) to five (5) days of OSS and attend the District Bullying/ Harassment Prevention Program.
+- 1. First Offense: Three (3) to five (5) days of OSS and attend the District Bullying/ Harassment Prevention Program.
 Additional days may be assigned at the discretion of the administrator, not to exceed ten (10) days.
 Failure to attend will result in additional consequences or days of suspension.
 For elementary schools, one (1) to three (3) days of OSS and referral to Certified School Counselor for an individual bullying/harassment program.
-K-2 one (1) - three(3) days of OSS and referral to certified school counseling for an individual bullying/harassment program.

-2. Second offense for any student will result in ten (10) days suspension and recommendation to superintendent for expulsion.
+K-2 one (1) three(3) days of OSS and referral to certified school counseling for an individual bullying/harassment program. - 2.
+Second offense for any student will result in ten (10) days suspension and recommendation to superintendent for expulsion.